 Russell established the Russell Wilson Quarterback Academy to develop quarterback prospects using a unique and cutting-edge curriculum based on his own experiences and knowledge.
 The quarterback school exists as an extension of the Russell Wilson Passing Academy (RWPA), a summer football camp for children of all ages.
 Since its inception in 2012, the RWPA has held camps in nine cities and worked with more than 9,000 children.

-Fourteen years later, the organization he founded, One Acre Fund, serves one million farm families each year, providing them with the financing and agricultural training they need to increase their yields and climb out of poverty.
 Youn is also the cofounder of D-Prize, an organization that funds early-stage startups that are innovating better ways to distribute proven life-enhancing technologies.
-He is a former management consultant at Oliver Wyman, and he received his MBA from the Kellogg School of Management at Northwestern University.
+He received his BA from Yale and MBA from the Kellogg School of Management at Northwestern University.

 Eric S. Yuan founded Zoom in 2011 with the goal of bringing teams together.
 Prior to starting Zoom, he was corporate vice president of engineering at Cisco, where he was responsible for Cisco's collaboration software development.
 As one of the founding engineers and vice president of engineering at WebEx, he was the heart and soul of the WebEx product from 1997 to 2011.
 He proudly grew the WebEx team from 10 engineers to more than 800 worldwide and contributed to revenue growth from zero dollars to more than 800 million dollars.